 Growing Eggplants Inside

 Even with a southern window, it is going to be hard to provide adequate light.
-Use grow lights to give the plants at least 8 to 10 hours of full sun.
-High output T5 lights will provide enough light and produce a bit of heat, too.
+Use grow lights to give the plants at least eight to ten hours of full sun.
+High output T5 lights will provide enough light and produce a bit of heat too.
 Overhead lighting is sufficient for initial growth.

 For best results, add peripheral lights once the plant starts to flower.
 This will help drive fruit production by allowing light to reach under the leaves and go directly towards the flowers and fruit.
 To keep the heat and lights confined, use a grow tent.
 This will focus the light and keep the temperatures high.
 Keep plants moist and encourage humidity.